Bankruptcy Lawyers Counsel Distressed Debtors in Port Charlotte, FL

 - Chapter 7 bankruptcy: For individuals and their spouses who own fewer assets and earn smaller incomes, Chapter 7 bankruptcy grants you relief from debts through liquidation of your assets.

-- Chapter 11 bankruptcy: For corporations, partnerships and sole proprietorships, Chapter 11 bankruptcy permits your business to continue operating while you pay creditors under a reorganization plan.
+- Chapter 11 bankruptcy: For corporations, proprietorships, Chapter 11 business to continue operating while you pay creditors under a reorganization plan.

 - Chapter 13 bankruptcy: An option for families facing foreclosure or whose incomes are higher, Chapter 13 bankruptcy permits you to pay off debts under a court-ordered installment plan extending three to five years.
 This option provides numerous advantages, including the possibility of keeping your home.

-Take your first steps toward debt relief today.
-Call Lehn Law, P.A. at 941-255-5346 or contact us online to schedule your bankruptcy consultation.
+If you need to contact experienced bankruptcy lawyers in the Florida area, take your first steps toward debt relief today.
+Call Lehn Law, P.A. at 941-255-5346, and contact us to schedule your free consultation.